Intermittent Fasting for Weight Loss

 There are many different ways you can approach IF.
 Some people prefer to fast for 24 hours and then eat ad libetum for the next 24 hours.
 Other fast 24 hours fast just once or twice a week.
 The Fast 5 recommends a daily 19 hour fast with a 5 hour “eating window” and declares that you can eat whatever you want during that 5 hour window – without going COMPLETELY crazy – but yes, you basically can eat whatever you want during that time.

 If it seems overwhelming and scary to go such a long time without eating, start slow.
 Try a 12 or 14 hour fast to see how it goes, increasing your fasting length as you’re ready.
 If you’re ready to jump in head first, go for 19 hours and see what it feels like.
-I found that longer fasting windows (19 – 20 hours) were most effective when it came to weight loss, but a 16 hour fast with an 8 hour eating window could still be effective too and felt a little more “normal”.
-I will also say that you will likely find IF more sustainable and easier when you eat a nutrient dense diet that has fewer carbs – more on this below.
+I found that longer fasting windows (19 – 20 hours) were most effective when it came to weight loss, but too many days in a row of fasting for 19 hours would backfire on me and I would be overly hungry in the days that followed.
+I eventually found that a 16 hour fast with an 8 hour eating window was effective and felt the most “normal” to me.
+(I will also say that you will likely find IF more sustainable and easier when you eat a nutrient dense diet with quality carbs – more on this below.)

-While losing weight, I tried and experimented with many different fasting lengths and eating windows, but the 19/5 approach worked best for me.
-I would usually do a 19 hour fast (of which 6 – 8 of those are hours are spent sleeping) 2 – 3 days a week.
+While losing weight, I tried and experimented with many different fasting lengths and eating windows.
+I would do a 19 hour fast (of which 6 – 8 of those are hours are spent sleeping) 2 – 3 days a week, doing a 12 – 16 hour fast the other days.
 An example 19/5 day would be having an “eating window” of 12:30pm – 5:30pm.
 Basically, I skipped breakfast (with exception of some coffee with cream) and would officially break my fast with lunch.
-I’d often eat a snack if/whenever I felt hungry again and then would try to finish up with dinner before 6.
-Other days I would do a 12-16 hour fast – either because I simply wanted a break from a longer fast or because I needed to accommodate something in my schedule or my family’s schedule. (i.e., Eating dinner together is more important than an eating window of exactly 5 hours.)
+I’d often eat a snack if/when I felt hungry again and then would try to finish up with dinner before 6.
+Other days I would do a 12-16 hour fast to give myself a break from the longer fasts or because I needed to accommodate something in my schedule or my family’s schedule. (i.e., Eating dinner together is more important than an eating window of exactly 5 hours.)
 If I meant I finished dinner a little later than 6 some nights, no biggie.
 I was very happy that it was possible to shift or extend my eating window as needed without derailing my weight loss efforts.